brianshumate/vaultron/README.md

 > **NOTE**: Be sure to always use the same versions of Consul and Vault binaries on your host system and the container image.

+This changes the OSS version only; when using a custom Vault binary, the binary itself determines the version; see the **A note about custom Binaries** section for more details about using custom binaries.

-If the version of Consul or Vault you want to use does not have an official Docker image, you'll encounter an error.
+Also note that if the OSS version of Consul or Vault you want to use does not have an official Docker image available, you'll encounter an error.

 ### Consul DNS